Kitten Behaviors & Cat Training

 Hi Tom,

-I hope this gives you a peek into playing with your new boy!
+I hope this gives you some ideas and confidence to enjoy your new boy.

 Carrie